brunnerh/file-properties-viewer/README.md

 2. Extract the archive to a directory and copy its location from the address bar of the explorer.
 The directory should contain the `MediaInfo.exe` application:<br/>
    ![Getting the MediaInfo path](./readme-files/mediainfo-get-path.png)
 3. Add the copied location to the `PATH` environment variable.
 (See [respective subsection](#adding-directories-to-the-path-environment-variable).)

-### xdg-mime

-The `xdg-mime` application is part of the `xdg-utils`.
-There does not appear to be a commonly available distribution for Windows (it may not even be compatible).

-You could try getting a [release from the repository](https://github.com/freedesktop/xdg-utils/releases) and build it from source.

 ### Adding directories to the `PATH` environment variable